-The choir now known as Edinburgh Police Choir began life in September 2008, when employees of Lothian and Borders Police (both officers and civilian staff) met to discuss the viability of a workplace choir.
-After a few meetings and some test rehearsals the Lothian and Borders Police Choir was officially formed.
+The choir began life in September 2008 when employees of Lothian and Borders Police (both officers and civilians) met to discuss the viability of a workplace choir.
+After a few meetings, the Lothian and Borders Police Choir was born.
 The group’s first performance was just weeks later at the force’s Christmas carol service.

 But it soon became clear that the choir could not raise the numbers needed to perform from the ranks of the Police alone, so friends and family were invited to join and members were recruited from the other emergency services and the wider community - which is the still the case today.

 The choir quickly established a reputation for high quality performances and interesting arrangements of popular songs, including some unique mash-ups.
-This reputation has grown over the intervening years, under the guidance of four different musical directors and audiences have always been highly complimentary - including sell out crowds at Edinburgh’s Usher Hall and Festival Theatre.
+This reputation has grown over the intervening years, under the guidance of four different musical directors.
+We always get great feedback from our audiences and have had several sell-out events over the years.

-In the early days the choir had close links with Tayside Police Choir and the Peebles based InChorus choir and regularly performed alongside these groups at weddings and charity fundraisers.
-More recently there have been collaborations with the Blue Light Choir from the North East of England and the British Police Symphony Orchestra.
+In the early days, the choir had close links with Tayside Police Choir and the Peebles-based InChorus choir, and regularly performed alongside these groups.
+More recently there have been collaborations with the Blue Light Choir from North East England and the British Police Symphony Orchestra.
 Over the years the choir has also shared stages with some big names in the music industry - Scottish singers Dougie MacLean and Mairi Campbell, Spandau Ballet’s Tony Hadley and rock super group Foreigner.

-In 2011 the choir appeared at one of Scotland’s most famous and loved music festivals, ’T in the Park’, where they delivered crowd pleasing flash choir performances across the site.
-The group has also flashed at the Edinburgh Festival Fringe, Edinburgh airport, a member’s wedding and in numerous public houses after performances!
+In 2011 the choir appeared at one of Scotland’s most famous music festivals, ’T in the Park’, where they delivered crowd-pleasing flash choir performances across the site.
+The group has also flash-mobbed at the Edinburgh Festival Fringe, Edinburgh airport, a member’s wedding and in numerous public houses after performances!

 (Lothiand and Borders Police Choir 2011)